 1. Proven Reliability

-You want your website platform to be dependable—and the numbers behind WordPress speak for themselves.
+You want your website platform to be dependable—and the long-term track record behind WordPress speaks for itself.

 If WordPress weren’t reliable, it wouldn’t be trusted by so many.
-These numbers reflect a stable, tested platform that can support your site at any scale.
+The platform is stable, battle-tested, and ready to support your site at any scale.

 2. Exceptional Support Resources